nivertech/atsd-use-cases/Chart Lab Intro/chartlabintro.md

 be scaled to fit any desired dataset.
 These numbers have no meaning or value; every 60 seconds new random numbers are generated with the goal of merely providing different ranges for visualization purposes.

 The ATSD data is real life data.
-Using Chart Lab the user is able to draw upon Axibase datasets.
+Using Chart Lab, the user is able to draw upon Axibase datasets.
 Once the user installs ATSD, they will be able to pull in their own data, which will be updated in real time as data is added to their datasets.

 ###Widget###
 ------------

-Chart Lab contains each of the following Widgets, as shown in the image below.
+Chart Lab contains each of the following **Widgets**, as shown in the image below.

 ![Figure 3](Figure3.png)